TuxVinyards/qqX/README.md

 The qqX coding hot-swap has been refined and FreeSpirit has the latest updates and community PR's.

-- qX's quickget now lets you scroll backwards and forwards between the diifferent distro info pages.
+- qqX's quickget now lets you scroll backwards and forwards between the different distro info pages.

   You can also scroll up and down between releases and editions and swap around your choices.